-Whether you're walking your dog or he's walking you, keeping your dog fit and manageable starts with daily walks.
-Taking your dog on a walk might not seem like the most exciting proposition, given that many of us have to deal with constant pulling and a halting pace that would make even grandma seem fast.
-Still, daily walks help burn all of that energy off, leaving your pup much better suited to lounging around the house with you.
-When it comes down to the tools of the trade, you've got a harness vs. collar to choose from.
+Whether you're walking your dog or he's walking you, keeping him fit starts with daily strolls.
+Taking your dog on a walk might not seem like the most enticing activity, especially if you're faced with constant pulling or a sluggish pace.
+Still, daily walks help keep dogs happy, healthy, and mentally stimulated.
+When it comes down to the tools of the trade, you've got a dog harness vs. collar to choose from.

 Dog harnesses fit around your dog's neck and chest, equally distributing the force from the leash if they tend to pull.
 If you are not sure how to choose a harness, take your dog's measurements of their chest and neck, which should give you an idea of what size your dog will need.
 Your dog's front legs will go into the harness, and it will buckle around their chest.
 There are multiple types that come in both front clip harnesses and back-clip harnesses; no-pull harnesses will have a D-ring as the leash attachment.